Anti-ballistic missile

 An anti-ballistic missile (ABM) is a surface-to-air missile designed to destroy in-flight ballistic missiles.
-They achieve this explosively (chemical or nuclear), or via hit-to-kill kinetic vehicles, which may also have self-maneuvering.
+They achieve this explosively (chemical or nuclear), or via hit-to-kill kinetic vehicles, which may also have self-maneuvering capabilities.

 Tactical systems are widely deployed to counter short and intermediate-range ballistic missiles that carry conventional warheads.

 Strategic systems, deployed by the United States, Russia, China, and Israel, are capable of intercepting intercontinental ballistic missiles, typically used to carry strategic nuclear warheads.
 During the Cold War, the 1972 ABM Treaty limited the nuclear arms race; excessive ICBM production would have been favoured to overwhelm ABM systems.
-Of the modern strategic ABM systems, only Russia's are themselves armed with nuclear warheads.
+For modern strategic systems, Russia's ABMs are the only ones that are themselves armed with nuclear warheads.